govfresh/govfresh.github.io/_thoughts/2024-12-09-government-release-notes.md

 Recommendations for great release notes:

+* Don’t embellish.
 * Know your audience.
-* Don’t embellish.
-* Publish regularly (ideally consistently)
-* Include ways to give feedback
+* Include feedback mechanisms.
+* Publish regularly/consistently.
-* Give options to subscribe (email/RSS/social media account)
+* Give multiple subscription options (email/RSS/social media).

 ## Parting thoughts

 Whether it’s a digital project or public service, government should publish release notes of some kind.
 They don’t need to be technical or exhaustive, just regular and informative.

 Communications teams can especially benefit from publishing regular release notes.
-This would be a much better and authentic use of their skills than press releases or embellished blog posts.
+This would be a better and authentic use of their skills than press releases or embellished blog posts.
 (Note: This is not an invitation for comms folks to write or review technical release notes.
 These should be left to technical/documentation writers and managers.)

 Who needs release notes (or a changelog)?